🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 Staring at your new e-scooter and wondering if you’ll need a license to ride it?
 As a micromobility policy advisor who’s helped cities like Austin and Barcelona draft scooter regulations, I’ve seen riders slapped with $300 fines for guessing wrong.
 Let’s cut through the confusion with 2025’s latest global licensing rules — so you ride legally from day one.

 Most regions don’t require a driver’s license for privately owned e-scooters under 500W and 15.5 mph (25 km/h).
-Exceptions include Germany (AM license), Japan (registration plate), and UK provisional licenses for rentals.
-Always check local laws – 35 U.S. states now classify e-scooters as “low-speed vehicles” with unique rules.
+Exceptions include Germany (AM license), Japan (registration plate), and the UK (provisional license for rentals).
+Always check local laws — 35 U.S. states now classify e-scooters as “low-speed vehicles” with unique rules.

 🌎 License Requirements by Region (2025 Updates)